Non responsive and refractory coeliac disease

 Refractory coeliac disease is estimated to affect around two to five percent of people with coeliac disease.
 In most cases, refractory coeliac disease is diagnosed in people over the age of 50.

-It’s likely that you’ll have to have further endoscopy investigations to look at your gut lining again.
-In people with refractory coeliac disease, the lining of the gut remains damaged and little or no improvement is seen from when you started the diet.
+It’s likely that you’ll need further endoscopy investigations to look at your gut lining again.
+In people with refractory coeliac disease, the lining of the gut remains damaged and little or no improvement is seen from when you started the gluten free diet.

 The treatment chosen will need to be closely monitored by the specialist healthcare team.